WeiLi-Alpha/ArcusTech/README.md

-Pulses Per MilliMeter, used to convert the number of pulses in the controller to the unit of mm (or degree if rotation stage), need to be characterized for specified stepper and linear guide. the distance of motion `L` (in the required engineering unit, e.g. mm);
+Pulses Per MilliMeter, used to convert the number of pulses in the controller to the unit of mm (or degree if rotation stage), need to be characterized for specified stepper and linear guide.
+- set `PPMM` to 1, and move the stepper motor by a number of pulses,
+e.g. 10000 pulses;
+- measure the distance of motion `L` (in the required engineering unit, e.g. mm);
-- this value of `PPMM` should be `10000/L`.
+- the value of `PPMM` should be set as `10000/L`.

 ## 2. LCA

-Limit Correction Amount, in the unit of Pulses.
+Limit Correction Amount, in the unit of `Pulses`.
 When press the home limit button, the motor moves to the specified direction.
 After hitting the switch button, it reverses the direction by the amount defined by the LCA.